adarsh04449/Suite-spot/README.md

-# You can run the application on your browser by clicking on this link

-# run these in you shell to get started
+# Run these in you shell to get started

 ```bash
 git clone https://github.com/vivekkoya/LikeHome-Hotel/